-In 2017, 40 performing arts organisations received operational funding from Creative Victoria, reporting on employment, volunteering, membership, income and expenditure and attendance and programming.
+In 2018-19, 39 performing arts organisations received operational funding from Creative Victoria, reporting on employment, volunteering, income and expenditure and attendance and programming.

-Creative Victoria provided $17.2 million to performing arts organisations; 6% of their total income.
-Total Income for all performing arts organisations was $293.1 million.
+Creative Victoria provided $17.6 million to performing arts organisations; 9% of their total income.
+Total income for all performing arts organisations was $192.3 million.